awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-bitbucket-association.md

    }
    ```

 1. When the associate\-repository command succeeds, the status in the returned output is **Associating**\.
-When the association is complete, the status changes to **Associated** and you can create a pull request or a repository analysis to get recommendations\.
+When the association is complete, the status changes to **Associated** and you can create a pull request or a full repository analysis to get recommendations\.
 You can check your repository association's status using the `describe-repository` command with its Amazon Resource Name \(ARN\)\.

    ```
    aws codeguru-reviewer describe-repository-association --association-arn arn:aws:codeguru-reviewer:us-west-2:123456789012:association:repository-association-uuid